ComradDoge/DogeEU4/README.md

 # solution for ai desire to max out forcelimit at expense of manpower

 # at some point add the idea events to anbennar/vanilla kek
-# update staatsverwaltung > trademanagement in vanilla/anbennar
+# update staatsverwaltung > trademanagement in anbennar
-# update formation > logistics in vanilla/anbennar
+# update formation > logistics in anbennar

 <br/>
 <img src=https://i.imgur.com/F14PpEA.png/>